reportportal/agent-js-cypress/README.md

 ## Screenshot support

 Curently supported only default usage of Cypress screenshot function.
-Using custom filename **is not supported** yet.
-Will be added in future versions.
+Using custom filename **is not supported**.

 ```javascript